-- 9.1 The school will allow sufficient time for attendance interventions and engagement strategies to improve pupils' attendance; however, where engagement strategies to improve attendance have not had the desired effect or parents/carers fail to engage in the support being offered, the Attendance Officer will consider statutory action. - 9.2 This may involve requesting the local authority to issue a fixed penalty notice (fine); referring to the LA for prosecution as a final resort and referring to children's social care where there are safeguarding concerns. - 9.3 Further information on legal intervention can be found in 'Working together to improve school attendance' DFE Sept 2022
+The school will allow sufficient time for attendance interventions and engagement strategies to improve pupils' attendance; however, where engagement strategies to improve attendance have not had the desired effect or parents/carers fail to engage in the support being offered, the Attendance Officer will consider statutory action.

+This may involve requesting the local authority to issue a fixed penalty notice (fine); referring to the LA for prosecution as a final resort and referring to children's social care where there are safeguarding concerns.

+Further information on legal intervention can be found in the DFE statutory guidance 'Working together to improve school attendance' 2024